SettleMint

 Metadata detail pageFrom the metadata capability tileReview on-chain metadata on a full detail page rather than inside the tab frame.

-Token documents and metadata routes
+Token documents, metadata, and verification routes

 The documents route is /token/{assetClassSlug}/{templateSlug}/{tokenAddress}/documents.
 Open it from the Documents tab to review and manage files associated with the asset.

 The metadata detail route is /token/{assetClassSlug}/{templateSlug}/{tokenAddress}/metadata.
 Metadata opens from the metadata capability tile and uses a full detail page rather than the tab frame.
+To add, update, or remove on-chain metadata entries from this page, see manage on-chain token metadata.

 Compliance lists and frozen holders